Leasing vs. Buying Equipment: What To Consider

 Is it possible to break a lease agreement?

 A lease is a contract, and most of them will have provisions that allow you to break the lease.
-However, these provisions are often expensive, which could negate the benefits received from leasing.
+However, these provisions can be expensive, which could negate the lease’s benefits.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.